What does an antioxidant do?

-Antioxidants play an essential role in a healthy diet .
-Naturally present in fruits and vegetables , trace elements , and even in certain food supplements , these molecules have antioxidant properties that protect the body against various damages.
+Antioxidants play an essential role in a healthy diet.
+Naturally present in fruits and vegetables, trace elements and even certain dietary supplements, these molecules have antioxidant properties that protect the body against various types of damage.

 Free radicals and oxidative stress

-To understand the role of antioxidants, we must first understand free radicals .
+To understand the role of antioxidants, you first need to know about free radicals.

-Free radicals are molecules that form naturally in our bodies and are very reactive.
-They act a bit like "thieves" that seek to stabilize themselves by taking electrons from other molecules.
-Here are the main ways our bodies produce free radicals:
+Free radicals are molecules that form naturally in our bodies and are highly reactive.
+They behave a bit like "thieves" seeking to stabilize themselves by taking electrons from other molecules.
+Here are the main ways in which our bodies produce free radicals:

 1. Energy production by cells

-Our cells need energy to function, which they produce by burning the nutrients we consume (like glucose).
-This process, which takes place in the mitochondria (the cells’ little energy factories), uses the oxygen we breathe.
-As cells turn nutrients into energy, they also produce waste products, some of which are called free radicals.
-Think of them like smoke from a running engine.
+Our cells need energy to function, which they produce by burning the nutrients we consume (such as glucose).
+This process, which takes place in the mitochondria (the cells' little energy factories), uses the oxygen we breathe.
+In converting nutrients into energy, cells also generate waste products, some of which are free radicals.
+Think of them as smoke produced by a running engine.

 3. External and environmental factors

-Our bodies also produce free radicals in response to external factors such as pollution, cigarette smoke, UV rays from the sun, and even certain medications or chemicals.
-For example, when our skin is exposed to the sun without protection, the UV rays cause an increase in free radicals, which can damage skin cells and cause sunburn or accelerate skin aging.
+Our bodies also produce free radicals in response to external factors such as pollution, cigarette smoke, the sun's UV rays, and even certain drugs or chemicals.
+For example, when our skin is exposed to unprotected sunlight, UV rays cause an increase in free radicals, which can damage skin cells and lead to sunburn or accelerated skin aging.

-In short, free radicals are unavoidable byproducts of our normal bodily functions, but they can become problematic if they are in excess.
-That’s where antioxidants come in, helping to neutralize these free radicals before they cause too much damage!
+In short, free radicals are unavoidable by-products of our normal bodily functions, but they can become problematic if present in excess.
+That's where antioxidants come in, helping to neutralize these free radicals before they cause too much damage!

 Antioxidants: defenders of our cells

 Antioxidant molecules act as defenders against free radicals.
-They neutralize these unstable molecules before they damage cells.
-For example, antioxidants such as vitamin C , vitamin E , β-carotene (precursor of vitamin A) and selenium are essential for neutralizing free radicals and limiting oxidative stress.
+They neutralize these unstable molecules before they can damage cells.
+For example, antioxidants such as vitamin C, vitamin E, β-carotene (a precursor of vitamin A) and selenium are essential for neutralizing free radicals and limiting oxidative stress.

 Antioxidants are often associated with anti-aging effects due to their ability to protect cells from damage.
-They also play a key role in preventing various diseases by strengthening the immune system and promoting cellular repair.
+They also play a key role in the prevention of various diseases by boosting the immune system and promoting cellular repair.

 Foods rich in antioxidants